uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/nearest_neighbors/knn_classification.rst

 Inference
 ---------
 Given the set :math:`X' = \{ x_1', \ldots, x_m' \}` of :math:`p`-dimensional
-feature vectors, the user defined number of nearest neighbors :math:`k` and the model produced by the training operation.
-The inference operation predicts the label for each :math:`x_i'`, :math:`1 \leq i \leq n`, by performing the following steps:
+feature vectors, the user-defined number of nearest neighbors :math:`k`, and the model produced by the training operation, the problem is to predicts the label :math:`y_i'` for each :math:`x_i'`, :math:`1 \leq i \leq m`, by performing the following steps:

 #.
 Identify the set :math:`N(x_i') \subseteq X` of the :math:`k` feature vectors